Ciampitti-Lab/AVYield/README.md

 - [x] Add Lucas as a contributor.
 - [x] Fix Carlos pictures.
 - [ ] Change the picture getter.
+- [ ] Add visual clue to indicate that the first dropdown is "fixed" while the second isn't; on analysis page.
 - [ ] Home page refactor.

 ### Features